the-craftlab/gluecraft/docs/docs/guides/contributing.md

-# Contributing to JPD to GitHub Connector
+# Contributing to Gluecraft JPD

 Thank you for your interest in contributing!
 This document provides guidelines and instructions for contributing to the project.